ryyt-cg/golang-study/config-ws/README.md

     * command-line flags
 * dependency-free (file parsers are optional).

 ## [godotenv](https://github.com/joho/godotenv)
+dotenv is a Go library that allows you to load environment variables from a `.env` file into your Go application.
+This is particularly useful for managing configuration settings in a development environment without hardcoding them into your source code.

 ## [Viper](https://github.com/spf13/viper)
 Viper is a popular and complete configuration solution for Go applications.
 It supports reading from JSON, TOML, YAML, HCL, and Java properties files.
 Viper can also read from environment variables and remote configuration systems like Consul and etcd.
 It provides a flexible way to manage application configurations and allows you to set default values, read from multiple sources, and watch for changes in configuration files.